Akshat2735/APP-College/README.md

 # APP-College
-# this the record of codes i practised for AAP
+# this the record of codes i practised for APP